Marketing strategies can go awry when the lines between wants and needs blur, leading to wasted resources, lost sales, and a disengaged audience.

-Show how your solution can save exhibitors money in various areas.
-For example, the SimpleLeads™ app reduces catalogue print costs by up to 100%, reduces paper waste, and generates a list of segmented leads at the end of each show.
-By emphasizing the financial benefits, you can position your solution as a need for exhibitors looking to improve their bottom line.
-It also addresses their wants of being eco-friendly, reducing waste and their carbon footprint by reducing the amount of marketing collateral they print.
+Demonstrate how your solution can help exhibitors save money in different areas.
+For instance, with the SimpleLeads™ app, exhibitors can reduce their catalogue print costs by up to 100%, decrease paper waste, and obtain a list of segmented leads after each show.
+By emphasizing the financial benefits, you can position your solution as necessary for exhibitors seeking to improve their bottom line.
+It also addresses their desire to be environmentally responsible by minimizing waste and carbon footprint.
+This is accomplished by reducing the amount of marketing material they print.

 Showcase how your solution can streamline processes and save time for exhibitors.
 For example, the SimpleLeads™ app reduces print costs and paper waste and automates lead generation, saving exhibitors hours of manual work.
 By highlighting the time-saving benefits, you can position your solution as necessary for exhibitors looking to increase their productivity and focus on other aspects of their business.

 Understand the challenges that exhibitors face in their industry.
-For example, exhibitors often need help to acquire new customers and generate trade show leads.
+For example, exhibitors often need help acquiring new customers and generating trade show leads.
 Position your solution as a need by demonstrating how it can effectively address these challenges.
 Showcase how the SimpleLeads™ app helps exhibitors acquire new customers by generating a list of segmented leads at the end of each show, making it easier for them to convert leads into sales.

 Share success stories and testimonials from other exhibitors who have benefited from using your solution.
 Social proof can be a powerful tool in transforming a want into a need, as it provides evidence that your solution delivers tangible results.
 Highlight how other exhibitors have achieved financial stability, growth, and sustainability using the SimpleLeads™ app.
 You may also quantify the amount of waste your solution reduced by comparing how much they used to print for a trade show with how little they needed to print after adopting the app.